denten-books/plain-text/1-chapter.md

 and intelligence, Turing implies it could eventually simulate human thought as well [@turing_computing_1950].[^ln1-compete]

+[WORK ON THIS TRANSITION]

 The universal Turing machine (UTM) finally encapsulates a model of computation itself.
 The UTM can compute anything computable.
 In substituting the concept of computability with "effective computability" Turing's paper belongs to the annals of mathematical theory.
-But, it continues to elicit response widely because much of it contains tantalizing possibilities that bare on symbolic manipulation more generally.
+But, it continues to elicit conflicting responses widely because much of it contains tantalizing possibilities that bare on symbolic manipulation more generally.
 The paper is riddled with metaphors of cognition, for example.
 From the beginning we are asked to consider the similarity between humans and machines in the process of computation.
 Turing consistently describes machine states in terms of "states of mind," "awareness," and "memory."
-Without confronting the nature of human cognition directly, Turing hints at the idea of computation as a model for human thought.
-The literature on the so-called "computational theory of mind" cites Turing's work extensively for this reason [@fodor_language_1975; @putnam_representation_1988].
+All of these descriptions capture some part of Turing's idea.
+But it eludes them also, because it does not fit neatly into a reductive history of a given discipline: neither computer science, nor cognitive science, nor mathematics.
+In connecting Turing to Wittgenstein, we will perceive it ultimately as an experimental, ludic even, enterprise.
+Like Turing's imitation game, which comes decades later, the Turing machine constitutes a simulation.
+It by analogy, and it also is capable of simulating all other symbolic systems, from intelligence, to calculus, and literature.

 [^ln1-anticipate]: As Alonzo Church mentioned in his review of the paper a year later, Turing's mathematical insight was anticipated by concomitant work in the